Living with Babies Born Small

 There are many things that only the father can do.

-Caring for siblings at home NEW!
+Caring for Siblings at Home

-During hospitalization
+During Hospitalization

 Older siblings always look forward to seeing new babies.
 As such, they may feel afraid or worried if their new baby sister or brother cannot be discharged from the hospital.
 Under such circumstances, explain the reason why the new baby brother or sister cannot come home.
 Show them videos or photos of their struggling baby brother or sister.
 Although they may at first say they feel sad, they should cheer for their baby sister or brother, and finally say with a smile that the baby is cute.
 We adults learn what is important by watching them genuinely accept a new baby sister or brother without prejudice.